RudraAsthana/RudraAsthana/README.md

 # Hi I am Rudra Asthana, also known as 'Crimsonate'.

-- I hail from a the country of India.
+- I hail from the country of India.
 - I am a big fan of Linux and FOSS software.
 - I also love creating UI designs and I am kind of getting good at it.
     - I am a sucker for Figma.